georgringer/news/Documentation/Tutorials/ExtendNews/Hooks/Index.rst

 Controller/NewsController overrideSettings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use this hook to change the final settings which are for building queries, for the template, ...
+Use this evebt to change the final settings which are for building queries, for the template, ...

 Example
 """""""